poolup-devs/poolup_backend/README.md

 **return value**

-201 created status with data of all matching requests, 500 error if failure
+200 ok status with data of all matching requests, 500 error if failure

 ---